 All of the following are class features of the dragoon.

-A dragoon is proficient with simple weapons, all spears, lances, and polearms.
+A dragoon is proficient with simple weapons, as well as all weapons from the polearm and spear weapon groups.
 They are also proficient with all armor (light, medium, and heavy) but not with any shields.

 Limit Breaks (Su)

-At 1st level, the dragoon receives the Limit Breaks (Falling Meteor and Lancet).
+At 1st level, the dragoon receives the Limit Breaks (Bahamut Leaps and Bahamut Scales).

 Deadly Lancer (Ex)